Spilkey/csci3055u-project-template/README.md

 > _Describe the compiler or interpreter needed_.

       The compiler is based off of Java.
-To use the language you can either use an intelij plug in or a download for a command line \n           interface.
-Other ways to use scala would be to use a REPL and on MAC os is brew update, brew install scala \n
+To use the language you can either use an intelij plug in or a download for a command line i nterface.
+Other ways to use scala would be to use a REPL and on MAC os is brew update, brew install scala.
-      Scala is installed per project basis rather than system wide, this means that every project has its own version. \n To set up the project structure on command line this must be used \n
+      Scala is installed per project basis rather than system wide, this means that every project has its own version.
+      To set up the project structure on command line this must be used \n

 ```scala